pimalaya/himalaya/README.md

 SUBCOMMANDS:
-    forward    Forwards an email by its UID help       Prints this message or the help of the given subcommand(s) query      Prints emails filtered by the given IMAP query read       Reads an email by its UID reply      Replies to an email by its UID write      Writes a new email
+    forward    Forwards an email by its UID help       Prints this message or the help of the given subcommand(s) list       Lists all available mailboxes
+    read       Reads an email by its UID reply      Replies to an email by its UID search     Lists emails matching the given IMAP query send       Send a draft by its UID write      Writes a new email
 ```